Local Link Building: How To Do It RIGHT?

 What if you don’t have broken links?

-If you had redesigned your website severally, you might have lost some links to the previous design.
+If you had redesigned your website several times, you might have lost some links to the previous design.

 Either way, check and confirm.